cojs/cogent/README.md

 - `string` - buffer the response as a string and save it as `res.text`
 - `json` - buffer the response as an object and save it as `res.body`
 - `destination` - cojs/cogent the response to the file `destination`
-- `proxy` - a URL for a proxy server
 - `timeout` - response header timeout per try, default `5000 milliseconds`
 - `retries` - number of retries when request fails due to common server errors, default `0`
 - `redirects` - resolve redirects, default `1`